bdist/bdist-workspace/README.md

 4. Try modifying the message in `app/app.py` while it is running.

-5. Check in the logs if an automatic reload of the Flask Web App is triggered when you save your changes.
+5. In the logs, check if an automatic reload of the Flask Web App is triggered when you save your changes.

 6. Open the [index page](http://127.0.0.1:5001/).
 Do you get your message now?